It’s interesting to look at studies proving either that low fat is better than low carb or that low carb is better than low fat.

 Also, people often do need to adjust the amount of fiber they are taking in as a higher protein diet, if you aren’t focusing on whole, natural foods and quality carbs, can lead to constipation.

 Now you may be thinking…Another downside is that I’m a vegetarian or vegan and protein means eating animals…

 But you DO NOT need to eat animal protein to increase your protein intake.

-Although it is important to understand the different protein sources out there and how best to make sure you get all of the essential amino acids for results…For more on complementary proteins and how to increase your protein intake, I cover this in other sections of the Macro Academy.
+Although it is important to understand the different protein sources out there and how best to make sure you get all of the essential amino acids for results…For more on complementary proteins and how to increase your protein intake, I cover this in other sections of the Metabolic Shred.
 Sorry! 😉

 A Side Note…